 If the amendment cannot be reduced in the amount for Safe Routes to Schools, then the funds should at least be allocated according to safety need.

 Though Scenario C retains the $27.5 million for Safe Routes to Schools, the funds are directed in a way that at least acknowledges the greater safety needs of certain council districts.
 Table 4 demonstrates the difference of funding scenarios between the ‘Gallo Amendment’ in current form to the same funds distributed according to the proportion of pedestrian and bicyclists in each district that die within one-half mile of schools.
 Due to the fact that there are greater pedestrian and bicycle deaths in East Austin, a council district approach to Safe Routes to Schools funding ironically prevents allocation of funds that could protect children.

 Table 4 Contrasting $27.5 million between Safe Routes to Schools by Equal Shares versus by Safety Need

 It is preferable to direct all allocated bond dollars for sidewalk/pedestrian needs to the sidewalk plan, as adopted.
 Additional safety considerations and non-sidewalk needs should be addressed in other ways.
 For instance, traffic safety needs should be addressed through the Vision Zero program.
-It is more appropriate to address safety needs at the the size and proportions of a building.
-"Compatibility" might not allow two buildings of drastically different scale to be built next to each other. of the city, not at the scale of council districts.
+It is more appropriate to address safety needs at the scale of the city, not at the scale of council districts.